dustinpfister/blog_posts/_posts/lodash_template.md

 ### 3.2 - Looping and evaluate delimiters

-So when I do not use an equal sign or dath when making an opening pointy bracket that can be called an evaluation delimiter when can be used to embed javaScript into the template, and combine doing so with an escape or interpolate delimiter.
+So when I do not use an equal sign or dash when making an opening pointy bracket that can be called an evaluation delimiter when can be used to embed javaScript into the template, and combine doing so with an escape or interpolate delimiter.

 ```js
 comp = _.template('<% _.forEach(cans,function(can){ %><span><%- can %><\/span><br><%});%>'),